rohan-deshpande/trux/README.md

 }
 ```

-Now you can instantiate your `User` model and bind UI components to it
+Now you can instantiate your `User` model and connect components to it

 ```javascript
 const user = new User({